gianlazz/Lazztech.Cloud/GianDevNotes.md

 Now I need to setup dependency injection into the FacialRecognitionManager in the ctor so that I can inject the mock or real interface implementation for the handling of the process.

+Leaving the project in a non-building state to be resolved in the future.